Shepparton High School

 “I thought I would have to be ultra, ultra organized and that I would have lots of preparatory work to do.

 The surprise was that the migration was amazing!
-It was a very easy process, cleanly implemented and all done remotely, and it was great to be able to use the Circul8r product for system continuity during the changeover,” says Zarina.
+It was a very easy process, cleanly implemented and all done remotely.
+And it was great to be able to use the Circul8r product for system continuity during the changeover,” says Zarina.

-The cost factor was a surprise
+The affordable cost was a surprise

-The cost factor was a real surprise to Zarina.
+The affordable cost factor was a real surprise to Zarina.
 “We knew that our old system was a bit past its best and that there were other systems out there that were much better, but we thought that we would have to pay a lot more for a better product and service.
 What we’ve been surprised to see is that the annual cost of Accessit is virtually the same as what we had been paying for our old system, but we’re now getting a lot more value from our investment.
 The Accessit team have been very professional to deal with, and they’re always willing to find ways to accommodate our processes and some of our financial impediments,” she says.

 “Accessit has been really well received by our students, teachers, management and IT team.
 Our students are now able to read digital newspapers and periodicals via our library system, and it has made things a whole lot easier to deliver our library services – especially being able to email overdue notices to students.
 Our next project is to digitize our archives and maintain a collection on Accessit.
 Watch this space,” says Zarina.